 \subsection{Causal Analysis}

-We first establish causal analyses following prior invariant learning works~\cite{chen2022invariance, ahuja2021invariance, rosenfeld2020risks, lu2021invariant}.
-As shown in Figure~\ref{fig:overview}(b), $C, S_1, S_2\in \mathcal{Z}$ are the latent variables in high-dimensional space that are causally associated with the target $Y$, non-causally associated with $Y$, and independent of $Y$, respectively.
-The environment $\mathcal{E}$ is target-irrelevant as well as observable.
-In the non-Euclidean structure space, we posit that information from the latent space is wholly reflected in the graph structure, so that $C$ and $\mathcal{E}$ determine respective subgraphs of a graph~\cite{chen2022ciga,chen2022invariance}.
+We first establish causal analyses following prior invariant learning works~\cite{ahuja2021invariance, rosenfeld2020risks, lu2021invariant}.
+As shown in Figure~\ref{fig:causal}, $C, S_1, S_2\in \mathcal{Z}$ are the latent variables in high-dimensional space that are causally associated with the target $Y$, non-causally associated with $Y$, and independent of $Y$, respectively.
+The environment $\mathcal{E}$ is target-irrelevant and observable.
+In the non-Euclidean space, we posit that information from the latent space is wholly reflected in the graph structure, so that $C$ and $\mathcal{E}$ determine respective subgraphs of a graph~\cite{chen2022ciga,chen2022invariance}.
 Formally, we define subgraphs caused by $C$ as causal subgraphs ${G}\textsubscript{inv}$, and subgraphs caused by $\mathcal{E}$ as environmental subgraphs ${G}\textsubscript{env}$.
-Since graphs with the same label should contain invariant causal subgraphs, causal subgraphs are potentially extractable from label-invariant graph pairs, and environmental subgraphs from environment-invariant graph pairs.
-Similarly, considering distribution shifts in the feature space, we assume $C$ and $\mathcal{E}$ determine respective elements of feature vectors.
+Since graphs with the same label should contain invariant causal subgraphs, causal subgraphs are potentially extractable from label-invariant graphs, and environmental subgraphs from environment-invariant graphs.
+Let's consider simple distribution shifts in the feature space, where we assume $C$ and $\mathcal{E}$ determine respective elements of feature vectors.
 For single-node feature $\bm{x} \in \mathbb{R}^{p}$, where $\bm{x}=\bm{X}$ for node-level tasks and $\bm{x}\subseteq\bm{X}$ for graph-level tasks, let $p=i+v$.
 We define node features determined by $C$ as invariant node features $\bm{x}\textsubscript{inv} \in \mathbb{R}^i$, while other node features are variant features $\bm{x}\textsubscript{var*} \in \mathbb{R}^v$.
 In practice, with environment information, it is realistic to assume we can learn to select a subset of the variant features $\bm{x}\textsubscript{var} \in \mathbb{R}^j$ substantially determined by $\mathcal{E}$, where $j \leq v$.